jvthuijl/RNAseq-benchmarking/README.md

 `./remFromFasta {FASTAFileTOMutate} {identifiers} > {outputFASTA}`

 # Where is the rest?
-Most of the other programs and data files are located in `/groups/umcg-wijmenga/tmp04/umcg-jvanthuijl`
+Most of the other programs and data files are located in `/groups/umcg-wijmenga/tmp04/umcg-jvanthuijl`.
+These include programs to rename multiple samples at once, create slurm batch scripts for Kallisto quantification of multiple samples etc. Data files are for example kallisto & hisat indexes, but also templates and resulting data from simulations.